richvoronov/StrawberryPageBlocker/README.md

 # StrawberryPageBlocker
-Awesome strawberry extension for Google Chrome, you should try it!
-Better than drugs!
+Strawberry extension for Google Chrome.

 ## Description.
 This extension allows you to block pages for a while.
 But if you really need access to the site at the moment, you need to answer the question and choose the access time!